MartiMicarelli/ADM-HW1/README.md

 # ADM-HW1
 ## SCRIPTS FOLDER:
-file .py with all the scripts divided by comments
+a single file .py with all the scripts divided with comments
-## SUBMISSIONS FOLDER
+## SUBMISSIONS FOLDER:
 stamps of all the submissions pages